marcantonyw/agoraphobia/src/content/agoraphobia.md

 Something psychological being "just in your head" is a lazy misnomer.
 The mind and body are one system and emotions manifest physically.
 Anxiety is mostly a physical state.
 Psychogenic is the better term, which just means the origin is psychological.

-How the adrenaline-attention-sensation spiral affecst the gut is known as [visceral hypersensitivity.](https://my.clevelandclinic.org/health/diseases/22997-visceral-hypersensitivity).
+The adrenaline-attention-sensation spiral affects the gut extremely well.
+Look at [visceral hypersensitivity.](https://my.clevelandclinic.org/health/diseases/22997-visceral-hypersensitivity), for example.

 In normal digestion, your intestines stretch (distention) when food is pushed along.
-Somtimes, the distention is big enough to trigger pain and an urge to shit, even when the rectum is empty.
+Sometimes, the distention is big enough to trigger pain and an urge to shit, even when the rectum is empty.
 Think of when you're about to get in the car but sprint to the bathroom one last time in an emergency, then sit down only for nothing to come out.
 Then you go back out to the car and get hit with the urge again.

 People with IBS (very common diagnosis with agoraphobes) have a lower distention threshold than people without.
 So low in fact, that the nerves send a pain and "uh oh gotta shit now" signal to the brain, even when distention is in the normal range of normal digestion.

 They figured this out by shoving balloons up peoples asses and inflating them to different degrees.
 People with IBS report pain at way lower inflation levels than people without it.

 When you're anxious and your mind is on your gut, these nerves get hyper sensitized.
 Adrenaline also speeds up the food transit by increasing muscle contractions in the intestines, which can lead to diarrhea.
-It also pulls blood away from your core and into your limbs, which can fuck up your digestion and make you puke if your stomach is full.
+It also pulls blood away from your core and sends em to your limbs, which can fuck up your digestion and make you puke if your stomach is full.

 This is all normal, safe, well understood physiology.